Corporate Growth Strategy that Works: 4 Essentials

 The Four Essentials of a Corporate Growth Strategy that Works

-Our experience has shown, time and again, that there are four essentials to implementing a successful corporate growth strategy: having sufficient resources, focusing on few critical areas, understanding the psychology of change, and instituting aligned success metrics to support high growth.
+Our experience repeatedly demonstrates that four essentials drive the successful execution of a corporate growth strategy: ensuring adequate resources, concentrating on a few critical priorities, understanding the psychology of change, and establishing aligned success metrics that actively support high growth.

 1. Focusing on the Critical Few Areas that Impact Growth

-The challenge of far too many business strategies is that they are too vague, unclear, and dispersed.
-A successful corporate growth strategy needs clarity of purpose and a ruthless focus on the critical few moves that directly drive higher levels of revenue growth.
-The declared game plan for success must be understood, believable, and implementable enough by all key stakeholders.
+The problem with far too many business strategies is that they are vague, scattered, and lack focus.
+A successful corporate growth strategy demands absolute clarity of purpose and an unrelenting focus on the critical few initiatives that directly drive revenue growth.
+The game plan must be understood, credible, and actionable by all key stakeholders.

 2. Having Sufficient Resources to Grow